 Committed to a diverse and sustainable future

-At its foundational level, our programme draws from Sweden’s prominent traditions in democratic design as well as its long-standing commitment to social welfare.
-As a student of the programme, you will engage in practical projects that investigate new and challenging ideas of how designers can situate themselves and work for sociably sustainable futures.
+At its foundational level, our programme historicizes and draws from concepts of democracy, participation, and social welfare in Scandinavia.
+As a student, you will engage in practical projects that investigate new and challenging ideas for how designers can situate themselves to work for liveable futures.
 This context is enriched by a multiplicity of perspectives, questions, cultures, and practices brought in by students and teachers from different national and international backgrounds.

-Practical projects, both individual and group, will be at the core of your studies.
-The intention and attitude of the programme is explorative and experimental.
+Practice-led projects, both individual and group, are at the core of the studies.
+The intention and attitude of the program are exploratory and experimental.

 Programme structure and content

-The first year introduces you to key design tools and trains you to identify and formulate design questions, including developing research methods and material tactics in how to articulate your responses to these questions.
-Through practice and theory, you will study how designers can act and intervene for progressive social change.
-Mandatory courses prepare you to begin your thesis project:
+The first year introduces you to relational and situated design practices and trains you to identify and formulate design questions, including developing research methods and material tactics in how to articulate your responses to these questions.
+Through practice and theory combined, you will study how designers can act and intervene for progressive social change.
+First-year courses:

-The second year prepares you further for your thesis project with a range of assignments where you engage and contribute to design discourse, advancing your knowledge in your own field of interest.
-You will identify and formulate a variety of material responses to your identified design questions, with the intention to develop not just singular artefacts, objects, or media, but an area of design research leading you towards a sustainable practice.
+The second year comprises your thesis project with a range of assignments where you further connect to different design discourses and advancing your knowledge in your own field of interest.
+You will identify and formulate a variety of material responses to your identified design questions, with the intention to develop not just singular artefacts, objects, or media, but an area of practice and research which enable you to engage in diverse professional contexts.